Youth & Family

 Whether it is a hike in the woods, a visit to the Discovery Center or singing and learning during Storybook Science, families are invited to discover all the beauty and wonders of nature.

 The Arboretum is a fantastic place to create a memorable summer experience.
-Children ages 6 to 14 are invited to journey through a variety of ecosystems, observe nature, create outdoor-inspired crafts, and cultivate a sense of curiosity and adventure for the natural world while hiking or uncovering new and exciting plants and creatures.
-Camp activities are appropriate for ages 6 to 14.
-All campers must bring a lunch and water bottle and have completed one year of kindergarten.
+Children ages 5 to 14 are invited to journey through a variety of ecosystems, observe nature, create outdoor-inspired crafts, and cultivate a sense of curiosity and adventure for the natural world while hiking or uncovering new and exciting plants and creatures.
+Camp activities are appropriate for ages 5 to 14.
+All campers must bring a lunch and water bottle and have participated in some type of structured Pre-K or kindergarten program.

 Home School Investigations

 Supplement your science curriculum by joining other home school students in hands-on science study.
-Home School Investigations introduce students, ages 6 to 10, to basic principles of ecology and biology while nurturing an appreciation for and understanding of the natural world.
+Home School Investigations introduce students to basic principles of ecology and biology while nurturing an appreciation for and understanding of the natural world.

-Our education staff leads programs on the first Tuesday of each month (September – April) at 10 am.
+Our education staff leads programs for elementary age students (6 to 10 years) on the 2nd Tuesday (1:30 – 3pm) and Friday (10 – 11:30am) of each month (September – April).
 Each program consists of a 90-minute session that includes background information and hands-on study of a topic, followed by field experience outdoors.
+For a full schedule of programs please download: Home School Investigations 2017 – 2018 (Elementary).

 Little Buckeye Imagination Sessions